-Generally, all variable costs are considered to have a similar behavior in response to a change in their level of activity – their total dollar amount increases or decreases in direct proportion to the rise or fall in the level of business activities which drive them.
+Generally, all variable costs are considered to have similar behavior in response to a change in their level of activity – their total dollar amount increases or decreases in direct proportion to the rise or fall in the level of business activities that drive them.
 This is true because this is the basic reason why we call a cost a variable cost.
 However, the pattern in which a variable cost behaves as its associated activity level alters may significantly differ from another variable cost.
 On the basis of this behavior pattern, we can bifurcate variable costs into two types – true variable and step variable costs.

 Let’s briefly explain, differentiate and exemplify these two types of variable costs.

 A true variable cost (also known as proportionately variable cost) may be defined as a cost whose total dollar amount increases or decrease in direct proportion to the change in the level of activity that drives the cost.
 In real manufacturing processes, only a few costs are truly or proportionately variable.
 The most common example of true variable cost is the cost of direct materials used in manufacturing processes.
 For example, you are a manufacturer of lead pencil sharpeners.
 Each sharpener you manufacture requires a small size stainless steel blade which costs you 20 cents per piece.
 Suppose you receive three orders from three different customers – one for 10,000 sharpeners, one for 20,000 sharpeners and one for 30,000 sharpeners.
 The cost of blades needed for producing these quantities can be computed as follows:

 For manufacturing 10,000 sharpeners, you need 10,000 blades:

 For manufacturing 20,000 sharpeners, you need 20,000 blades:

 For manufacturing 30,000 sharpeners, you need 30,000 blades: